 By submitting your personal information to us, and by using our websites, services and products, you agree to us transferring, storing and handling your personal information in this way.

-Information security and privacy
+Information Security and Privacy

-We are committed to protecting your personal information.
 We use appropriate technical and organisational measures, including encryption, to protect your personal information and privacy, and review those regularly.
 We protect your personal information using a combination of physical and IT security controls, including access controls that restrict and manage the way in which your personal information and data is processed, managed and handled.
 We also ensure that our staff are adequately trained in protecting your personal information.

 In the unlikely event that we do suffer a security breach which compromises our protection of your personal information and we need to let you know about it, we will do so.